bilalLaeeq/GMrep/README.md

 3. Muhammad Burrair Wali:
-It's true that video games can improve many things like, problem-solving skills, Memorizing vocabulary and brain refreshness, so if i talk about myself as a game developer, I'll create story based game for example: that game will include some action fight tournament, memorizing new vocabulary and some sort of racing games and for girls there must be some stages of cooking foods and cleaning room so its basically a game with many stories and multiplayers game.
+   "It's true that video games can improve many things like, problem-solving skills, Memorizing vocabulary and etc and best for Brain         refreshning, so if i talk about myself as a game developer, I'll create a story based game for example: that game will include some       action fight tournament, memorizing vocabulary and some sort of racing games and for girls there must be some stages of cooking foods     and cleaning room strategy so its basically a game with many stories and for multiplayers game."